keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 tags: Misc python openscad
 ---

-This post outlines a small project of mine that involved using OpenSCAD and Python to create a randomly generated puzzle cube.
-I did as an exercise while learning how to generate 3D-printable objects using python.
-The
+This post describes how I used OpenSCAD and Python to create a randomly generated puzzle cube.

 ![puzzle-cube](https://i.imgur.com/PfvlCmF.png)

+I wrote the code for this project as an exercise in procedurally generate 3D-printable objects.
+The algorithm produces six pieces that fit together to form a cube.
+The pieces are presented in a dissasembled form so the user can have the satisfaction of solving the puzzle!